hashgraph/hedera-exchange-rate-tool/.github/PULL_REQUEST_TEMPLATE.md

 Lorem ipsum dolor sit amet.

 **External impacts**:
-None.
+If applicable, list and explain how these change impact the tool's behaviour.

 **Applicable documentation**
 - [ ] Javadoc
-- [ ] HAPI protobuf comments
+- [ ] tests
 - [ ] README